daanyal-23/BlogAgentic/README.md

 Here’s a short explanation of key files:

-app.py / main.py – Where the agentic workflows are initialized and executed.
+-app.py / main.py – Where the agentic workflows are initialized and executed.

-langgraph.json – Defines the graph structure (nodes, edges, states) used by LangGraph.
+-langgraph.json – Defines the graph structure (nodes, edges, states) used by LangGraph.

-src/ – Contains modular code for agent logic, utility functions, etc.
+-src/ – Contains modular code for agent logic, utility functions, etc.

-requirements.txt – All Python dependencies required by the project.
+-requirements.txt – All Python dependencies required by the project.

-pyproject.toml – Metadata and build configuration.
+-pyproject.toml – Metadata and build configuration.

-uv.lock – Lock file.
+-uv.lock – Lock file.

 ## Requirements & Dependencies
 -Python (version as specified in .python-version)